sjpcp5/obsidian_notes/Technical/Javascript/2024 Jan 09 Javascript Conditional Operators.md

 ## Creating a typescript Not Empty Array
 - [Written by Luca Del Puppo](https://dev.to/this-is-learning/typescript-readonlynotemptyarray-2id7)
-- This read only type does not exist in typescript definitions but it can defined like so below
+- This read only type does not exist in typescript definitions but it can defined like so below.
+This would be defined as Mapped Type.
 ```
 type NotEmptyArray<T> = [T, ...T[]];
 ```